Rape preventionDate rape - prevention; Sexual assault - prevention

-- If you are walking or jogging, stay out of secluded or isolated areas and arrange to do the activity with at least one other friend, rather than alone.
+- If you are walking or jogging, stay out of secluded or isolated areas.
+Arrange to do the activity with at least 1 other friend, rather than alone.
 It is best to do these kinds of activities during daylight hours.

-- Keep car doors locked while driving, check the back of your car for intruders before getting in, and park in open, well-lit areas.
+- Keep car doors locked while driving, check the back of your car for intruders before getting in, and park your car in an open and well-lit area.

 - On public transportation, sit near the driver or up front if possible.
-Avoid sitting near groups of young men who are obviously with one another.
+Avoid sitting near groups of young men who are out together.

 When out by yourself:

-- Avoid becoming isolated with people you do not know or do not trust.
+- Avoid getting isolated with people you do not know or do not trust.

 - Be aware of where you are and what is around you.
 Do not cover both of your ears with music headphones.

 - Keep your cell phone charged and with you.

 - Try to appear strong, confident, aware, and secure in your surroundings.